HomeGuides › Dark Kitchens & Foodtech

 2026 Verdict: The delivery algorithm doesn't reward the cheapest or the fastest — it rewards the most predictable.
 Restaurants applying the Masterestaurant method (acceptance rate ≥95%, declared vs. real prep time deviation ≤2 min, and cover photos with CTR ≥4.5%) climb positions in 21 days without touching prices.
 Those waiting for organic platform growth lose between 40% and 60% of visibility in the first 90 days of operation.

-Latin America's delivery platforms move more than USD 18 billion per year (2025) and grow at 14% annually.
-Rappi, Uber Eats, and iFood together represent 73% of the region's digital order volume.
+Eighteen billion dollars: that's what Latin America's delivery platforms moved in 2025, growing at a steady 14% a year.
+Rappi, Uber Eats, and iFood together capture 73% of the region's digital order volume.

 Side-by-side comparison